joshnuss/1000experiments.dev/src/routes/posts/chrome-autofill-extension.md

   - Support filling in different types of fields: text, select, currenct, file field (PDF, PNG etc..)
   - Detect if on UPS/USPS/FedEx/DHL website
   - Starting process should ensure user is logged in to carrier site, or instruct them to.
+  - Create a compelling video demo to be shared with prospects to ensure idea is viable